An extraordinary destiny

 An ambitious restoration programme

-Since 2021, this house has been the subject of a vast restoration project with a view to creating an art center around Césaire.
-The aim is to restore the house and bring it to life, while preserving its spirit, so that not only the Martiniquais can make it their own, but also artists of all kinds and the public who visit it, so that people will want to create, read and listen to Césaire's poetry.
-Work is scheduled for completion in 2024.
-A team of architects, landscape architects and researchers is currently working on several renovation and staging scenarios for the house, which is to become a place for exchanges, meetings and cultural events linked to the memory of Aimé Césaire, while also featuring a modern museography.
+Today, the house is the subject of a vast restoration project with a view to creating an art center around Aimé Césaire.
+The aim is to restore the house and bring it to life, while preserving its spirit, so that not only the Martiniquais can make it their own, but also artists from all walks of life and the public who visit it, so that people will want to create, read and listen to Césaire's poetry.
+Renovation work was scheduled to start in 2025, but for the time being, no reopening date has been announced.
+A team of architects, landscape architects and researchers is currently working on a number of renovation and staging scenarios for the house, which is set to become a place for exchanges, meetings and cultural events linked to the memory of Aimé Césaire, accompanied by a modern museography.
 Some of Aimé Césaire's objects and memorabilia can be used and complemented as part of a scenography based on his life and work.

-Depending on their artistic or political sensibilities, visitors will be able to go further: read, watch short films, listen to stories told by people who were close to Césaire, listen to Césaire's verses in different languages.
+Depending on their artistic or political sensibilities, visitors will be able to go further: read, consult short films, listen to stories told by people who were close to Césaire, or listen to Césaire's verses in different languages.
 And, of course, the scenography will be adapted to suit the public: schoolchildren, artists, visitors...
-Loans of collections will also be considered to reconstitute this house, which was nourished by encounters with others, notably the friendships Césaire had made throughout his life and which remained strong throughout his life: Leopold Sédar Senghor, Michel Leiris, Wifredo Lam..
+Loans of collections will also be considered to reconstitute this house, which was nourished by encounters with others, notably the friendships Césaire had made throughout his life and which remained strong throughout his life: Léopold Sédar Senghor, the writer Michel Leiris, or the Cuban painter Wifredo Lam..

 The spirit of the place will be preserved as faithfully as possible.
 The atmosphere of the office, living room and bedroom will be soberly enhanced with modern tools, including audio guides, QR codes for smartphones and tablets, and digital orientation tables accessible to young visitors.
 The house's other interior and exterior spaces will be transformed to remind visitors of Aimé Césaire's life, his links with Africa, surrealism, art and theater.
 To draw visitors into Aimé Césaire's daily life, particularly his love of reading, various books will be freely available.
 As for the 4,000 books in his personal library, currently being inventoried, they will be protected and displayed in showcases, indexed and classified by theme.

-Some areas, however, will be used differently.
-The former children's bedrooms, for example, will be transformed into a place for artistic emulation, creating a link between past and contemporary creations.
+The former children's rooms will be transformed into a place of artistic emulation, creating a link between past and contemporary creation.
 Creations by contemporary artists, writers and visual artists, will punctuate this evocation of the past and pay tribute to Césaire's creative genius and political commitment.
 Similarly, the former outdoor kitchen will be demolished and converted into a space dedicated to art, sheltered by a transparent glass roof.
-The latter will offer a bird's-eye view of the gardens, which will also undergo a complete overhaul: eventually, they will house a medicinal garden, a marvellous garden evoking Absallon, a dream garden, not forgetting a green theater where cultural and artistic events and demonstrations will take place.
+The latter will offer a bird's-eye view of the gardens, which will also undergo a complete overhaul: eventually, they will house a medicinal garden, a marvellous garden evoking Absalon, a dreamlike garden, not to mention an open-air theater where cultural and artistic events will take place.